rost3x/homelab/infrastructure/proxmox/proxmox_config.md

 This is just a basic notifications setup.
 You can go into more details by adding specific "Notification Matchers" or perhas setting up Notifications to go to your email.
 I chose Discord as it keeps it separate from my already swamped mailbox.

+#### Upload OS ISO

+To deploy your first VM you'll need to upload the ISO first to your Proxmox hypervisor.

+There are two ways to do that:
+    - You can upload an ISO image from your machine.
+    - You can upload an ISO directly from a URL link.

+Expand your cluster and naviate to the local storage.
+There you can select "ISO Images", that's where we will upload the file.

+Now we are presnted with two options we can either pick "Upload" or "Download from URL".

+In my case I decided to upload the images from my local machine as I already had the images downloaded.